Tutorial #04 : multiple workspace objects management

 • Step 1 – Introduction

-3DF Zephyr comes with very easy to use tools for this purpose, namely the “New Object by Cut” and “New Object by Copy” tools.
+3DF Zephyr has very easy-to-use tools for this purpose, namely the “New Object by Cut” and “New Object by Copy” tools.

 • Step 2 – Making a copy of an existing object

-From the “Project” tab, simply right click the object you wish to duplicate (1) (point cloud or mesh) and left click “Make Copy” (2).
-A new object with the same name (with “Copy 1” appended to its name) will appear in the workspace (3).
+From the “Project” tab, simply right-click the object you wish to duplicate (1) (point cloud or mesh) and left-click “Clone” (2).
+A new object with the same name (with “Copy 1” appended to its name) will appear in the workspace.

-You can now use this newly created object in an independent way: for example, you can clean this point cloud and then feed Zephyr the new copy as input point cloud when generating a mesh, so you can always go back in case you realized you removed too many points.
+You can now independently use this newly created object: for example, you can clean this point cloud and then feed Zephyr the new copy as input point cloud when generating a mesh, so you can always go back in case you realize you removed too many points.

 • Step 3 – Making a copy from cut / paste

-Select a subsection of your subject by using Select tools (4) as explained in Point cloud cleaning Tutorial.
+Select a subsection of your subject by using Selection tools (3) as explained in the Point cloud cleaning Tutorial.
 When finished, the select area will be highlighted in red (remember you can use the “Invert Selection” tool if you wish to do an inverse selection).

-New Object by Copy: will create a new object in the workspace by copying the selected area into the new object.
-(7)
+New Object by Copy: will create a new object in the workspace by copying the selected area into the new object (6).

-New Object by Cut: will split the currently selected object – the selection will become the new object, will everything that hasn’t been selected will remain in the subject of origin.
-(8)
+New Object by Cut: will split the currently selected object.
+The selection will become the new object, and everything that hasn’t been selected will remain in the subject of origin (7).

 • Final notes

-Experiment a bit with these tools since they can be a great aid in your workflow.
+Experiment a bit with these tools since they can significantly aid your workflow.

 The next tutorial will explain how to clean point clouds when needed.
 Click here to proceed to the next tutorial.